airthingy/tensorflow-class-regression/README.md

 - **Placeholder** - This is where you supply values as input to a computation.
 For example when training a model you supply training data from files into placeholders.
 - **Variable** - Tensorflow computes data and saves them in variables.
 For example if a model predicts the chance of rain that will be saved in a variable.
 Think of variables as computed outputs.
 - **Computation graph** - All algebric operations are declared in a graph like data structure made up of operands and operators.
 Once a graph is created it can be executed anytime and any number of times.
-This is different from the way conventional programming languages like Java and C++ does computation.
+This is different from the way conventional programming languages like Java and C++ perform computation.
 There are tremendous benefits to graph based computation:
     - Some operations like matrix multiplication can be distributed to GPUs for massively parallel computation.
 You as a developer don't have to know anything about parallel computing or GPU programming.
     - Operations can be federated, meaning, they can be distributed across multiple machines over the network.
 - **Matrix operations** - Linear algebra is at the heart of machine learning.
 Before we get into full scale ML problems we will learn how Tensorflow does basic matrix operations.